albanm/node-libxslt/README.md

 OS compatibility
 ----------------

-Right now only 64bits linux is supported.
-The support of other environments is a work in progress.
+Right now only 64bits linux is confirmed.
+The support of other environments is a work in progress, please report an issue if you encounter some difficulties.

 For windows user: node-libxslt depends on [node-gyp](https://github.com/TooTallNate/node-gyp), you will have to go through its installation.